- LL.M., Columbia Law School, 1975

 His published books include: “International Arbitration and Private International Law,” Hague Academy of International Law; Interpretation and Application of the New York Convention by National Courts; “Mandatory Rules in International Arbitration”; Transnational Litigation: Cases & Materials on European Union Law; and Introduction to French Law.
 Among his most recent articles are: "The Continuing Relevance of Private International Law"; "What Does it Mean to be 'Pro-Arbitration?'"; "The Role of National Courts at the Threshold of Arbitration," 28 Am.
 Rev. Int’l Arb.
 291 (2018); "The Energy Charter Treaty and European Union Law"; "Res Judicata in International Arbitration"; "European Union Law as a Jurisdictional and Substantive Defense in Investor-State Arbitration"; "The Impact of EU Law on International Commercial Arbitration"; "Limits to Party Autonomy in Composition of the Arbitral Panel"; “Yukos v.
 Russia: Unanswered Questions” and “International Standards as a Choice of Law Option.”

 Bermann has a J.D. and a B.A. from Yale University and an LL.M. from Columbia Law School.
-He holds honorary degrees from the Universities of Fribourg in Switzerland, Versailles-St. Quentin in France and Universidad César Vallejo in Peru.
+He holds honorary degrees from the Universities of Fribourg in Switzerland, Versailles-St. Quentin in France, Universidad César Vallejo in Peru, and Universidade Nova de Lisboa in Portugal.